 Therefore, let’s examine which is better for weight loss.

 - Olive oil is better for weight loss than soybean oil due to its overall healthy fat content, although they have the same number of calories.
-A diet based on the fats provided from olive oil, like the Mediterranean diet, is associated with weight loss.
+A diet based on these is associated with weight loss.

-- Olive oil contains a good number of medium-chain triglycerides which has been associated with weight loss and maintenance in studies 4.
+- It contains a good number of medium-chain triglycerides which has been associated with weight loss and maintenance in studies 4.

 - The monounsaturated fats has been shown to increase good cholesterol and both have been associated with weight loss in studies 5.

 It should be noted to be careful about how much is added to a dish like salads.
 It’s easy to add multiple tablespoons.
 At 119 calories per, adding four tablespoons would equal 476 calories.
-Always be aware of the number of tablespoons and try not to overdo it.
+Always be aware of the number of tablespoons and try not to overdo it with both oils.

 Avoiding any gluten is the main goal for people who wish to follow a gluten free diet or have Celiac disease.
-Therefore, let’s answer which one is gluten free?
+Therefore, let’s examine which one is gluten free.

 - Olive oil and soybean oil are both gluten free and good for gluten free diets.